nuernber/Theia/docs/html/_sources/features.txt

     :func:`Initialize()` function must be called before using the keypoint detector.

-  .. function:: bool DetectKeypoints(const GrayImage& input_image, std::vector<Keypoint*>* output_keypoints)
+  .. function:: bool DetectKeypoints(const GrayImage& input_image, std::vector<Keypoint>* output_keypoints)

     ``input_image``: The image that you want to detect keypoints on.

-    ``ouput_keypoints``: A pointer to a vector that will hold pointers to the keypoints detected.
+    ``ouput_keypoints``: A pointer to a vector that will hold the keypoints detected.
 Note that the vector should be empty when passed to this function.
 The caller is responsible for deleting the keypoints.

   .. code-block:: c++